 Ladyboys and other transsexuals go to great lengths to feminise themselves through hormone therapy and surgeries, as well as through dress, make-up, comportment and so on.
 They’re so good at making themselves beautiful that women frequently come to them for cosmetic advice and services like hairdressing.
 They are attractive in a conventionally feminine sense.
 As I wrote in The Warm Pink Jelly Express Train, they are the perfect women from a man’s point of view.

-Since it is most unlikely that you were attracted to the girl for whatever tiny remnant of masculinity she has left, then we can assume that you were attracted to her turbo-charged femininity.
-That is not a homosexual response for a man, rather the opposite and again, study after study has found that gay men are not interested in transsexuals at all.
+Being attracted to a girl for her turbo-charged femininity is not a homosexual response for a man, rather the opposite and again, study after study has found that gay men are not interested in transsexuals at all.
 Steven Gallon, the man behind one of the largest firms purveying ‘shemale’ pornography, says that he regards it as a waste of money to market his products to gay men, because they are just not interested.
 In fact, homosexual men not only find transsexuals unattractive, they are often sexually repulsed by them.
+This is because, just as heterosexual men are repulsed by masculinity, homosexual men are repulsed by femininity.

 So what about the relationship?